 Remember to get your generator checked out by a professional on time.

 Oil changes and plug replacements should be done on time and done by professionals.

 In this scenario, change and inspect the oil.

 Also you are responsible for protecting your generator from thieves.
 There is a complete guide which yo can refer here Generator Theft Prevention Guide.

 You should now understand how does an electric generator work after reading our essay on the working principles of electric generators.

-We are confident that your generator repair will not overcharge you now that you are knowledgeable.
+We are confident that your generator installation at home and repair will not overcharge you now that you are knowledgeable.
 If something goes wrong with your generator, don't try to fix it yourself; call a professional.